First Folio! The Book that Gave Us Shakespeare

 The First Folio, published in 1623, seven years after Shakespeare’s death, is the first collected edition of his plays, many of which were not published during his lifetime.
 Two of Shakespeare’s fellow actors compiled 36 of his plays, hoping to preserve them for future generations.
 Without it, we would not have 18 of Shakespeare’s plays, including Macbeth, Julius Caesar, Twelfth Night, The Tempest, Antony and Cleopatra, The Comedy of Errors, and As You Like It.
 All 18 appear for the first time in print in the First Folio, and would otherwise have been lost.

-Accompanying the rare book will be a multi-panel exhibition exploring the significance of Shakespeare, then and now, with additional digital content and interactive activities.
+Accompanying the rare book will be a multi-panel exhibition exploring the significance of Shakespeare, then and now.

 First Folio!
 The Book that Gave Us Shakespeare has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor, and by the generous support of Google.org and Vinton and Sigrid Cerf.
 Sponsorship opportunities of this major exhibition and the Folger’s other Wonder of Will programs commemorating the 400th anniversary of Shakespeare’s death are available; learn more at www.folger.edu.